Doctor of Medicine: Chile

 In Chile, medical education begins after graduating high-school, in public or private universities, which select candidates based on a national entrance exams (former University Selection Test, now in transition to a new selection test).
 Public universities and private universities cost around US$8,000–12,000 a year.
 In almost every university the career lasts for 7 years, the first two being basic sciences, then three years of preclinical studies, and ending with two years of supervised clinical practice (internship, or "internado") both at hospitals and ambulatory centers.
 Upon graduation, students obtain the professional title "Médico Cirujano", equivalent to Doctor of Medicine (MD).
-After graduation, in order to practise medicine in public establishments of primary or hospital care, every new physician must take the EUNACOM (National Exam of Medical Knowledge).
+After graduation, in order to practice medicine in public establishments of primary or hospital care, every new physician must take the EUNACOM (Single National Exam for Medical Knowledge).
 The title enables the graduate to practice as a General Practitioner, and many of them may follow specialization studies in clinical or non-clinical fields.
-There is a national program of accreditation, mandatory to every Medicine School.
-In Chile, physicians receive the courtesy denomination of Doctor followed by their family name, even though in an academic environment the medical title is not accepted as an equivalent to PhDs; regardless, at community and family level, and in day-to-day activities, they are often viewed as "real doctors".
+There is a national accreditation program, mandatory for every school of medicine in the country.
+In Chile, physicians receive the courtesy denomination of "Doctor" followed by their family name, even though in an academic environment the medical title is not accepted as an equivalent to PhDs; regardless, at community and family level, and in day-to-day activities, they are often viewed as "real doctors".